keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt?branch=master)](https://bettercodehub.com/)
 [![NuGet](https://img.shields.io/nuget/v/CaseOnline.Azure.WebJobs.Extensions.Mqtt.svg)](https://www.nuget.org/packages/CaseOnline.Azure.WebJobs.Extensions.Mqtt/)

 This repository contains the code for the CaseOnline.Azure.WebJobs.Extensions.Mqtt NuGet Package.
 This package enables you to trigger an Azure Function based on a MQTT Subscription.
-By binding a MqttTrigger attribute as an input parameter for your function, you'll receive messages of type PublishedMqttMessage.
+By binding a MqttTrigger attribute as an input parameter for your function, you'll receive messages of type MqttMessage.
 Internally this is wired up using [MQTTnet](https://github.com/chkr1011/MQTTnet).

 ## How to use
 - Create an Azure Function using [Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs) or using [Visual Studio Code](https://code.visualstudio.com/tutorials/functions-extension/getting-started)